RexManglicmot/Mayo-Clinic-Text-Sentiment-Analysis/Mayo-Clinic-Yelp-Review-Text-Analysis.md

 3. Loading the Data
 4. Cleaning the Data
 5. Exploratory Data Analysis
-6. Word Cloud
+6. Column Charts and WordClouds
-7. Positive and Negative Words
+7. Sentiment: Positive and Negative Words
 8. Limitations
 9. Conclusion
 10. Inspiration for this project